 The current version of the CTU Code (published in 2014) contains information about pest contamination of CTUs and examples of such contamination.
 However, various NPPOs and RPPOs as well as the IPPC’s SCTF have expressed some concerns about the pest contamination content in the current version of the CTU Code.
 These concerns are shared by the IPPC’s SCFG that established a sub-group on the CTU Code to develop more comprehensive pest-related information for inclusion in the Code that is presently undergoing revision.
 It is anticipated that a revised version of the CTU Code may be made publicly available in Q1 2025 with a view to subsequent adoption by the three sponsoring UN organizations during 2025-26.
 The CTU Code should be considered the authoritative global source of information for the handling, packing and transport of CTUs.
 It is available for free on the UNECE’s and IMO’s website.

-5. Third Party Authorization or Recognition (first focus on shippers and freight forwarders)
+5. Third Party Authorization or Recognition (current focus on shippers and freight forwarders)

 This is an approach to risk reduction that involves the setting of standards necessary to achieve defined benefits or facilitations, and verification by an independent auditor that a shipper is able to achieve them on a reliable basis.